SageewanSubendran/shopify_image_repository/README.md

 2) Open Project (preferably with NetBeans)
 4) Build the project (hover over "Run" in the navigation bar and click on "Build Project (shopify)")
 5) Run Server.java (found in Source Packages -> Server -> Server.java)
-6) Once server is running, run the project (run button in top menu bar)
+6) Once server is running, run the project (hover over "Run" in the navigation bar and click on "Run Project (shopify)")

 ## Simulation Recommendation
 After running one instance of the Java app, click Run Project again to have a second instance.
 This way you will be able to simulate the buyer and seller experience side by side.